History of Metallica in Timeline

 In July 2019, Metallica announced a set of South American tour dates for April 2020 with Greta Van Fleet in support.

-In September 2019, it was announced that Metallica's other commitments, including a benefit concert in March 2020, were still expected to continue as planned.
+In September 2019, despite Hetfield's rehabilitation program, the band confirmed a benefit concert in March 2020 would continue as planned.

-April 2020: Ulrich Discusses New Album
+April 2020: Ulrich on Working on Next Album in Quarantine

-May 2020: Virtual Acoustic Version of Blackened
+May 2020: Virtual Acoustic Version of "Blackened"

-August 10, 2020: Show at Gundlach-Bundschu Winery
+August 10, 2020: Metallica plays show at Gundlach-Bundschu Winery

-August 2020: S&M2 Album, DVD and Box Set Announcement
+August 2020: Release of S&M2 Performances as Album, DVD, and Box Set

 January 7, 2021: Miley Cyrus Announces "Nothing Else Matters" Cover